Horizontal Tablist with Wrapping

 Overview

-The focusgroup attribute provides
+The focusgroup attribute gives composite widgets

-without JavaScript.
+declarative arrow-key navigation without JavaScript.

 Features